gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 Your function should return a single string response, which is the bot's response to the particular user input `message`.
 Your function can take into account the `history` of messages, as well as the current message.

-Tip: It's strongly recommended to set type="messages" in `gr.ChatInterface`.
-Setting type="tuples" is deprecated and will be removed in Gradi 6.0.
+Tip: It's strongly recommended to set type="messages" in gr.ChatInterface.
+Setting type="tuples" is deprecated and will be removed in the next version of Gradio.

 Let's take a look at a few example applications.